3a1b2c3/SkippingStones/README.md

 ### Things still missing or bad:
 * 3d ui is difficult to use, maybe add a slider

-* 2d ui needs some design

-* Add sound effects and feedback when stone touches water, needs shadow to make movement more clear
+* Add sound effects and feedback when stone touches water, needs shadow to make movement visually more clear

 * Code cleanup and tests

 ### Later
 * I want to use the phone’s gyro sensor movement to determine start angle and maybe velocity

-* An AR version were you can use a real water surface
+* An AR version where you can use a real water surface to play rather than cg water

 * Add more input parameters to the simulation: velocity, spin and stone weight